Katniss Everdeen: Name

 Katniss's first name comes from the edible arrowhead plant, which is known as katniss in the language of the Lenape.
+Additionally, Collins remarked in an interview that "its Latin name has the same roots as Sagitarrius, the archer."

 Her last name comes from Bathsheba Everdene, the central female character in the 1874 novel Far from the Madding Crowd by Thomas Hardy.
 According to Collins, "The two are very different, but both struggle with knowing their hearts".

-In the books
+Fictional character biography

 The Hunger Games

 The Hunger Games takes place in the ruins of North America: a country called Panem, consisting of the Capitol and 13 subservient districts.
+Katniss Everdeen was born on May 8 to Burdock and Asterid Everdeen (née March) in District 12.
+Her younger sister Primrose, often referred to as Prim, was born four years later.
+When Katniss was eleven, her father was killed in a coal mining explosion, causing Asterid to sink into a deep depression and leaving her unable to provide for the family.
+While the Everdeens were on the verge of starving to death, Katniss was given burnt bread by Peeta Mellark, the baker's son, after which Katniss learned how to hunt to support her family.
+While hunting in the woods surrounding District 12, she befriended Gale Hawthorne, and the two became hunting partners and worked together to support their families.

-During the yearly "Reaping" of tributes for the gladiator-like Hunger Games, Katniss's younger sister, Primrose (Prim) is selected as District 12's female tribute.
+During the yearly Reaping of tributes to compete in the Hunger Games, Prim is selected as District 12's female tribute.
 Katniss volunteers to take Prim's place.

-After Katniss is brought up on stage, Peeta Mellark is picked by Effie as the male tribute, and Katniss remembers something he did to help her when they were just eleven.
-During the time after Katniss's father died in a mining accident, Katniss's family was slowly starving to death.
-At this time, Peeta threw her two loaves of bread that he burnt on purpose when he saw her looking for sustenance in the bakery's trashcan.
-He earned a beating from his mother for this, but he saved Katniss's life.
-This moment gave her the courage to venture out into the woods, where she later teamed up with Gale to hunt for food for their families.
+After Katniss is brought up on stage, Peeta is reaped as the male tribute.
 When they arrive in the Capitol, Katniss is met by her prep team, Flavius, Octavia, and Venia, and her stylist Cinna, who prepare Katniss for the opening ceremonies.
 Coming from District 12, Katniss and Peeta expect to be dressed in coal mining costumes.
 Cinna and his partner Portia, however, decide to dress them in a plain black unitard and sleek boots with a cape that burns with fake flames.
-Before the parade, Cinna lights their headdresses and capes and to Katniss and Peeta's surprise it doesn't burn.
 In addition, Cinna suggests they hold hands to present them as "together and a team" and rebellious towards the Capitol.
-Their costumes and camradery with each other distinguishes them from the other tributes, and attracts the attention of sponsors.
-From that moment on, Katniss is known as "The Girl On Fire".
+Their costumes and camaraderie with each other distinguishes them from the other tributes, and attracts the attention of sponsors.
+Katniss is dubbed "The Girl On Fire".